jermspeaks/Adventure-Text-Game/README.md

 ## Learning Competencies

+* Incorporate third-party gems into a web application using bundler
+* Extend the Sinatra application environment with a ruby gem
+* Implement user login and authentication in a web application
+* Use a third-party API
+* Implement OAuth
+* Deploy a web application on a hosting server (like Heroku)

 ## Summary

 Building on [Tweet Now!
 1: Single User][Tweet Now!
 1: Single User Challenge], let's add support for logging in with Twitter.
 This will be our first application that uses OAuth for authentication.